 The application form for the issuance of the licence for Trade or Sale of Tobacco Products can be submitted either through the PSC Cyprus or by contacting directly the local Municipal Council depending on the location of the premises.

-In the case of District Administration Offices, there is no application form to be submitted and the physical presence of the applicant is required.
+In the case of District Administration Offices, the application form for the issuance of the licence for Trade or Sale of Tobacco Products can be submitted directly at the local District Administration Office and the physical presence of the applicant is required.

 Which Certificates must be Submitted

 The application should be accompanied by a copy of identity card or passport.

 Fees Applicable & How to Pay

 Upon approval, the applicant needs to pay the licence fee of €51,25 and stamp duty of €0,85 to the local Municipal Council / District Administration Office accordingly.
 The method of payment depends on the local Municipal Council / District Administration Office; payments for many services are usually available through JCCSmart (Category : “Municipalities & Com.
 Councils”).

 The applicant is informed regarding the authorization decision within three months from the date that the application form and supporting documents were duly submitted.

 The licence for the sale of tobacco products is valid until the 12th of the first March following the date of issue; the licence is renewed by following the same procedure as described above.

 Any person may file an Administrative Action at the Administrative court against a decision, act or omission of any competent authority or body.

 Pursuant to Article 146 of the Constitution, an Administrative Action may be lodged within 75 days from the date of the decision or act or omission or from the day when such decision or act or omission was notified to the applicant.